What is the purpose of the Duke-Johnson & Johnson Nurse Leadership Program?

-Who is eligible for admission?
+Who is eligible to apply for APN Team Lead?

-- has a graduate education degree in nursing
+- has graduate education degree in nursing

 - is currently practicing in the United States or its territories

-- developing a nurse-managed practice, service or unit (can include your current practice setting), OR
+- developing a nurse-managed practice, service or unit, (can include your current practice setting), OR

-- overseeing a nurse-managed practice, service or unit (can include your current practice setting, OR
+- overseeing a nurse-managed practice, service or unit, (can include your current practice setting), OR

 - is in a position to advance into one of the independent roles listed above (a or b)